dorlib/IMDB-Project/README.md

 ## In progress
 1. Data dashboard with saprated UI with angular for developers which will be integrated with the same backend & database.
-2. careers page which will run on the same UI but with different sprint boot as backend and mongoDB as databade.
+2. careers page which will run on the same UI but with sprint boot as backend and mongoDB as databade.

 ---